olatundesowobi/socmedia/README.md

 # socmedia
-A module to allow the users to add social media blocks to theier site.
+A module to allow the users to add social media block to their site.
 This block should provide links to social media sites associated with the website.

 ## Installation
 The Module requires the features module to be installed as a prerequisite.